 Heat a large pot over medium heat.
-When the pot is hot, add 1 tbsp oil (dbl for 4 ppl), then shallots.
+When hot, add 1 tbsp oil, then shallots.
 Cook, stirring occasionally, until softened, 3-4 min.

-Using the same pot, increase heat to medium-high, then add beef, garlic, grated carrot and 1 tbsp Italian seasoning (dbl for 4 ppl).
+Increase the heat to medium-high, then add beef, garlic, grated carrot and Italian seasoning to the same pot.
 Cook, breaking up beef into smaller pieces, until no pink remains, 4-5 min.
-(TIP: Cook to a min. internal temp. of 71°C/160°F.**) Add tomatoes.
+Add tomatoes.
 Cook, stirring occasionally, until slightly softened, 2-3 min.

-To the pot, add broth concentrate(s), Worcestershire sauce and passata to the pot.
+Add broth concentrate, Worcestershire sauce and passata to the pot.
 Reduce heat to medium-low.
 Simmer, stirring occasionally, until sauce starts to thicken, 10-12 min.
 Season with salt and pepper.

-Meanwhile, heat a large non-stick pan over medium heat.
-When pan is hot, add 2 tbsp butter and swirl pan to melt, 1 min.
+While sauce cooks, heat a large non-stick pan over medium heat.
+When hot, add 2 tbsp butter and swirl pan to melt, 1 min.
 Add gnocchi.
-Cook, stirring occasionally, until gnocchi is golden brown, 7-8 min.
-(NOTE: Don't overcrowd pan; cook 1 pkg gnocchi at a time for 4 ppl, using 2 tbsp butter for each batch!)
+Cook, stirring occasionally, until golden brown, 7-8 min.
+(NOTE: Cook 1 pkg gnocchi at a time for 4 ppl, using 2 tbsp butter for each batch!)

-To the large pot with bolognese sauce, add gnocchi, then stir to coat.
+Add gnocchi to the large pot with bolognese sauce, then stir to coat.
 Divide gnocchi bolognese between bowls.
-Sprinkle Parmesan across bowls.
+Sprinkle over Parmesan.